einat/nddrylliog-blog/2012/job-offers.md

 which means you get to play 'hard to get'.
 That's right.

 Finding good developers is a daunting task.
-Companies spend a great deal of money paying other companies to do the scouting for them, most of the time with little success.
+Companies spend a great deal of money paying other companies to do the scouting for them, often with little success.
 The smartest in the bunch put out challenges for curious hackers to get hooked on.

-But all in all, recruitment is still a game of hit and miss.
-A good recruiter will have done an essential deal of homework on you: reviewing your main skills, notable open-source contributions, studies, etc. But don't kid yourself: he's probably not obsessing over you.
+Even then, recruitment is still largely a game of hit and miss.
+A good recruiter will have done a minimum of homework on you: reviewing your main skills, notable open-source contributions, studies, etc. But don't kid yourself: he's probably not obsessing over you.

-Realizing that the person asking on you is simultaneously asking out dozens of other folks right now should calm you down a little.
+Realizing that the person asking on you is simultaneously asking out dozens of other folks right now should help you keep it cool.
 Avoid being too excited, too verbose, or too praisy in your response.
 Stay polite, short, and efficient.
-They'll appreciate it, too.
+They'll appreciate it too.

 ### Don't put out until third date